 - Ocean D7 Diamond Emulsifier — premium formula for oily and fatty soils

-For a plain-English explainer, see: What is a laundry emulsifier?
+For a plain-English explainer, see What Is a Laundry Emulsifier?

 Choosing Between Ocean Professional and Ocean Diamond

-Able supplies two core ranges:
+Able supplies two core laundry chemical ranges:

 - Ocean Professional — cost-effective, dependable, and suitable for most daily care-home laundry